Symbian9/qmapshack-doc-wiki/DocGisHowToSaveYourWork.md

 ###Backup of single project files###

-See here https://bitbucket.org/maproom/qmapshack/wiki/DocHandleGpxFiles for further details on the handling of GIS files.
+See here DocHandleGpxFiles for further details on the handling of GIS files.

 For both .gpx and .qms files, there is a **1:1 relation between project and file**.
 This keeps backup procedures simple and straightforward.
 However, it leaves you the responsibility to keep your data in sync  between different projects=files if you roll back to a different version of your work.